 One of the last Jedi’s more controversial plot points was in its depiction of Luke Skywalker’s story after Return of the Jedi.
 With many fans disliking the darker, hopeless Luke who ran away from his problems.

-This began almost right away, where Luke literally throws away his original (and father, Anakin’s) lightsaber.
-That moment is contrasted in Luke’s Force ghost reappearance in The Rise of Skywalker, where he catches the lightsaber as Rey throws it away.
+This depiction began almost right away, where Luke throws away his original (and father, Anakin’s) lightsaber.
+That moment contrasts with Luke’s Force ghost reappearance in The Rise of Skywalker.
+Rather than throwing away the lightsaber, this time he catches the lightsaber as Rey throws it away.

 A Certain Point of View

-When Luke reveals that both he and Leia knew of Rey’s Palpatine heritage he takes a seat next to her and explains why it doesn’t matter where she came from.
-The scene is extremely similar to an almost identical conversation in which Obi-Wan Kenobi’s Force Ghost explains to Luke that his father is Darth Vader, and why he hid the truth in the first place.
+When Luke reveals that both he and Leia knew of Rey’s Palpatine heritage, he takes a seat next to her and explains why where she came from doesn’t matter.
+The scene is remarkably similar to an almost identical conversation in which Obi-Wan Kenobi’s Force Ghost explains to Luke that his father is Darth Vader, and why he hid the truth in the first place.